 - Some old pillows.
 We should change our pillows every couple of years - so why not put the old ones to good use and home them in your chill out space?

-- A Midi Mod sensory chair - Not only do they feel good, but they look great.
-They are Australian- made designer sensory decor, and so comfy to sit on!
+- A Henlee Vegan Leather Sensory Lounger Chair- Not only do they feel good, but they look great.
+They are Australian designed sensory decor, and are the comfiest bean bag chair to sit on!

 - Inflatable peapod - PeaPod Inflatable Sensory Cushion - can give your child a safe place to wind down in.
 It is great for reading a book in, rocking gently side to side in or lying down in, providing light therapeutic pressure.